Star Wars Jedi: Survivor: Plot

 After two of the compasses prove unsalvageable, Cal fights and kills Rayvis and Dagan before recovering a compass that Cordova may repair.
 The Empire attacks Jedha, and Bode murders Cordova and steals the compass.
 Cal confronts him, and Bode reveals himself as an Imperial spy and a fallen Jedi, before incapacitating Cal.
 Meanwhile, Cere attempts to prevent the Empire from reaching the archives.
 She is killed when Darth Vader uses the assault as an opportunity to incinerate the collection, ultimately leading to its destruction.
 Furious over Bode's betrayal and the deaths of Cere and Cordova, Cal infiltrates an Imperial Security Bureau (ISB) base on Nova Garon to locate him.
 Bode reveals that he made a deal with ISB commander Lank Denvik to work as a spy in exchange for keeping him and Kata hidden from Vader, but flees with the compass and Kata.
-Cal briefly embraces the dark side to escape the garrison, nearly killing Denvik, but Merrin talks him down.
+In his rage, Cal briefly embraces the Dark Side to escape the garrison, nearly executes Denvik, but Merrin talks him down to prevent him from killing out of hatred, leading him to leave Denvik to be punished by Vader as retribution.
 After recovering a recording left behind by Santari, Cal learns that the arrays on Koboh can be used to open an alternate path through the Koboh Abyss.

-The group arrives at Tanalorr and attempts to convince Bode to surrender, but an enraged Bode refuses.
-Cal, after embracing the darkness again and seeing that his former friend is beyond redemption, fatally shoots Bode.
+The group arrives at Tanalorr and attempts to convince Bode to surrender, but an unhinged Bode refuses and attacks, endangering Merrin and even Kata in his rage.
+Cal, after embracing the Dark Side again in defense of Merrin and, seeing that his former friend is beyond redemption, fatally shoots Bode.
 Afterward, the group holds a Jedi funeral to mourn Cere, Cordova, and Bode.
 With the planet now under their control, Cal, Merrin, and Greez decide to adopt Kata and plan to contact the Hidden Path to relocate them to Tanalorr.